 5. You’re Losing Hair All Over Your Body

-There are several conditions that could cause hair loss all over the body, including alopecia universalis, polycystic ovary syndrome (PCOS), autoimmune disorders, a thyroid condition, an iron deficiency, adrenal gland disorders, diabetes, stress, or hereditary hair loss.
+Several conditions could cause hair loss all over the body, including alopecia universalis, polycystic ovary syndrome (PCOS), autoimmune disorders, thyroid conditions, iron deficiency, adrenal gland disorders, diabetes, stress, or hereditary hair loss.
 The only way to know for sure is to consult with a doctor.